Browse Tag

 /

-And Get to grips with Britain’s royal and political history on this 4-hour exploration tour of Westminster Abbey and the Houses of Parliament.
-Step inside the famous Gothic abbey, which has been the setting for almost all English coronations since William the Conqueror’s crowning in 1066, along with many other royal occasions including Prince William and Kate Middleton’s wedding.
-Then gain insights into the British political system with a guided tour of the House of Lords and Houses of Commons inside the Houses of Parliament.
+Explore the intricate layers of Britain’s royal and political history in the Houses of Parliament and Westminster Abbey tour.
+Enter the renowned Gothic abbey, a historic venue that has hosted numerous English coronations since William the Conqueror’s crowning in 1066, as well as significant royal events like the wedding of Prince William and Kate Middleton.
+Following this, enhance your understanding of the British political system with a guided tour of the House of Lords and Houses of Commons within the Houses of Parliament.

 Houses of Parliament and Westminster Abbey tour Highlights